phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 `This report was written to create a model capable of predicting whether a traveler survived or not `

-`In the model: Gender,bAge & Pclass will be included and we will use 2 Machine Learning Method (Linear regression) `
+`In the model: Gender, Age & Pclass will be included and we will use 2 Machine Learning Method (Linear regression) `

 ---